-CHAPTER 3 Traffic and Equipment Management RESPONSIBLE UNIT Division of Planning Traffic and Equipment Management Branch
+CHAPTER 3 Traffic and Equipment Management

+Traffic and Equipment Management Branch

 The primary functions of the Traffic and Equipment Management Branch are to collect, process, and store traffic data.
 Traffic data is used in virtually every decision made in transportation engineering.
 Applications of this information include, but are not limited to: project/program planning, project selection, pavement design, safety analysis, capacity analysis, air quality assessment, and federal funding.